Snell SA Auto Racing and SFI 24.1 Youth Auto Racing Helmets

 SA-2015 is the current helmet standard for competitive automotive sports.
 The SA (Sports Application) standard includes tests for impact, penetration by projectiles, chemical resistance, fire resistance, and ease of removal.
 The SA2015 standard also requires M6 threaded inserts that will accept HANS (head and neck restraint) anchors.
 In addition SA2015 helmets include provisions for "low velocity" impact testing and "low lateral" impacts in case of strikes against side window frames.

 SA-2010 is the previous hemlet standard.
 Snell SA2010 Helmets will be allowed for competition until the year 2020 or 2025 by most tracks and sanctioning bodies.
 SA2010 helmets may or may not be pre-drilled for head and neck restraints.
 If pre-drilled they have the holes but not the M6 mounting point.

 M-2010 is a helmet standard for use in motorcycling.
-Many auto racing sanctions and tracks allow the use of M rated helmets by their competitors, but keep in mind that M rated helmets are not designed for the rigors of auto racing and do not posses the fire retardant properties of an SA rated helmet.
+Some auto racing sanctions and tracks allow the use of M rated helmets, but keep in mind that M rated helmets are not designed for the rigors of auto racing and do not posses the fire retardant properties of an SA rated helmet.
 We highly recommend the use of SA rated helmets for auto racing even if an M helmet is legal in your sanction or class.